miguelcostero/privtv-old/README.md

-#Priv.TV - Desktop App
+# Priv.TV - Desktop App

-Proyecto Ing. del software 2

-Como instalar:
+How can I install it?
 ----------

- 1. Instalar NodeJS v6.1.0
+ 1. Install NodeJS v6.1.0
- 2. Clonar repositorio.
- 2. Acceder a la carpeta del proyecto.
+ 2. Clone this repository
+ 2. `cd` to the cloned repository
- 2. Instalar dependencias globales: `npm install -g gulp bower`
+ 2. Install global dependencies by running `npm install -g gulp bower`
- 3. Instalar dependencias locales: `npm install`
+ 3. Install project dependencies with `npm install`

-Como ejecutar:
+How can I run it?
 --------------

+Run this command on terminal (cmd for windows)

     gulp run

- O también:
+ Or

      ./node_modules/.bin/electron ./app